Brishaketu Debbarma: Tipraland Demand

-He has been an "ardent" supporter of Tipraland and took some key decisions in politics in line with it.
-In 2021, Brishaketu Debbarma came out of IPFT as it was not voicing the statehood demand after it came to power.
+He has been an "ardent" supporter of the proposed state of Tipraland and took some key decisions in politics in line with it.
+In 2021, Brishaketu Debbarma left the IPFT due to its neglect of the statehood demand after it came to power.

 Kokborok Language

-According to Homchang, Brishaketu Debbarma has been an active advocate for use of Kokborok language in Tripura Legislative Assembly sessions and proceedings.
+According to Homchang, Brishaketu Debbarma has been an active advocate for the use of the Kokborok language in Tripura Legislative Assembly sessions and proceedings.